 Rent what you wear: It’s common to rent tuxedos and suits, but don’t forget that you can rent your dress, too.
 This way, you get to look like a million bucks without spending a million bucks.
 A tip on renting tuxedos and suits: Renting as a group may get you a discount, so be sure the groomsmen shop together!

-Shop for sales: For many brides, a wedding dress has sentimental value and renting may not be a favorable option.
+Shop for sales: For many brides, a wedding dress has sentimental value, and renting may not be a favorable option.
 That’s okay – you can still get a dress that’s yours alone and doesn’t burn a hole in your budget.
-Online shops usually have a great collection of dresses ranging from $100 to $500.
+Consider checking online shops and local discount racks for affordable wedding dresses, which usually have a great collection of dresses ranging from $100 to $500.
 Before making a purchase, check the shop’s return policy to make sure they allow free returns in case the dress isn’t what it looked like online.
+And, if you don’t mind buying a used dress, consider vintage or thrift shops that sell wedding dresses at a much lower cost.
+Most of the time, these are in great condition because they’ve only been worn once.

 Venues